chintamani-pala/AI-Code-Editor/README.md

 - **Select AI Model**: Allow users to choose the AI model for code completion.
 - **Pro Plan**: Enable access to ChatGPT-4 for premium users.
 - **Light and Dark Modes**: Offer customizable light and dark theme options.
-- **File Upload**: Enable users to upload files directly to the editor.
-- **Save File**: Allow users to save their work within the editor.

 For any questions or feedback, feel free to open an issue or contact us at chintamanipala67@gmail.com.